Latest from Light Stalking

 Light Stalking Illuminating Your Passion

-• Misty Landscapes, Daily Shots And More – The Weekly Community Roundup
+• Nature Vs. Tech, Stunning Landscapes, Wildlife And More – The Weekly Community Roundup

 Welcome to our weekly community wrap-up.
 It's been a great week on the Light Stalking forums with some stunning photography by the community and forum discussions.
 Here is the Photo Of The Week that is judged by Federico every week.
-This week's photo of the week is by Patrick.
-The post Misty Landscapes, Daily Shots And More – The Weekly Community Roundup appeared first on Light Stalking.
+This week's photo of the week is by Wendy P. The post Nature Vs. Tech, Stunning Landscapes, Wildlife And More – The Weekly Community Roundup appeared first on Light Stalking.

 Latest from Google News